-Implications Relevant Details and proposed measures to address to proposals Y/N Legal/Governance The Council has a statutory duty under the Housing Act to respond to complaints of poor housing standards in the District.
-Specifically, under Part 1 of the Housing Act 2004- the Housing Health and Safety Rating System.
-The Secretary of State has the power to issue directions to local authorities under Housing Act 2004 and in their duty to keep housing conditions under review, authorities must comply with them.
-For example, the government may direct authorities to carry out reviews in respect of particular hazards, consider particular advice in the review and notify the Secretary of State of any actions identified as necessary following the review.
-Please see Appendix 2 for a full explanation of District Council enforcement powers and procedures.
+Implications Relevant Details and proposed measures to address to proposals Y/N Legal/Governance The Council has a statutory duty under the Housing Act 2004 to respond to complaints of poor housing standards in the Borough.
+Specifically, under Part 1 - the Housing Health and Safety Rating System.
+The implications of the Social Housing (Regulation) Act 2023 are set out in the report.
 Financial implications to include reference to value for money Whilst the renewed approach may be more resource intensive the capacity will be found by using efficiencies identified in the Environmental Health Business plan 2022-24.
 Risk Failing to ensure social rented property is maintained at a high standard could have an adverse effect on the health of our residents Supporting Corporate Strategy This work supports the "Housing" Corporate Priority.
-Consultation & Engagement Strategy Not applicable Climate Change - Carbon / Biodiversity Impact No direct impact although high standards of energy efficiency - which can be linked to reducing poor housing quality - will help reduce carbon emissions.
-Comprehensive Im Comprehensive Impact Assessment Implications Equality and All processes must be equality impact assessed Diversity Safeguarding None as a direct result of this process, however there may be an increase in safeguarding referrals if there are more identified hazards Community None as a direct result of this process Safety, Crime and Disorder Health, Safety and Wellbeing The condition of a tenant's home will have impacts on Health, Safety and Wellbeing
+Consultation & Engagement Strategy Not applicable

+Climate Change - Carbon / Biodiversity Impact No direct impact although high standards of energy efficiency - which can be linked to reducing poor housing quality - will help reduce carbon emissions.
+Comprehensive Impact Assessment Implications Equality and Diversity All processes must be equality impact assessed Safeguarding None as a direct result of this process, however there may be an increase in safeguarding referrals if there are more identified hazards Community Safety, Crime and Disorder None as a direct result of this process Health, Safety and Wellbeing The condition of a tenant's home will have impacts on Health, Safety and Wellbeing Other implications